workersio/alpenglow-proof/audit/CertificateNonEquivocation.md

             c1.blockHash = c2.blockHash
 ```

-## 2. Whitepaper Section and References

-*   **Whitepaper Section:** §2.5 Pool, specifically Definition 13.
-*   **Definition 13 (certificates):** "A single (received or constructed) certificate of each type corresponding to the given block/slot is stored in Pool."
-*   **Whitepaper Section:** §2.9 Safety, Lemma 24: Unique notarization.
-*   **Lemma 24:** "At most one block can be notarized in a given slot."
-*   **Whitepaper Section:** §2.9 Safety, Lemma 21 (fast-finalization property) and Lemma 26 (slow-finalization property).
-These lemmas imply that if a block is finalized, no other block can be notarized or notarized-fallback in the same slot.

-## 3. Reasoning and Analysis

-The TLA+ code `CertificateNonEquivocation` is a safety property that asserts that for any correct node `v` and any slot, if the node's `pool` contains two certificates of the same type (among "NotarizationCert", "NotarFallbackCert", "FastFinalizationCert"), then they must be for the same block (i.e., have the same `blockHash`).

-This directly corresponds to the principle of "non-equivocation" for certificates.
-A validator should not certify two different blocks for the same purpose in the same slot.
+### 2. The whitepaper section and references that the code represents.

+This property is a direct formalization of the uniqueness rule from **Definition 13 (certificates)** on page 21 of the whitepaper:

-The whitepaper's Definition 13 in Section 2.5 states: "A single (received or constructed) certificate of each type corresponding to the given block/slot is stored in Pool."
-The TLA+ code is a formalization of this rule for the specified certificate types.
+> - A single (received or constructed) certificate of each type corresponding to the given block/slot is stored in Pool.

-The property is also a direct consequence of the safety lemmas in Section 2.9.
-For example, Lemma 24 states that at most one block can be notarized in a given slot.
-This implies that a correct node cannot have two `NotarizationCert`s for different blocks in the same slot.
-The `CertificateNonEquivocation` property extends this to `NotarFallbackCert` and `FastFinalizationCert`.
+This property is also a necessary precondition for **Lemma 24** (at most one block can be notarized) and the related safety lemmas (21 and 26) to hold.
+If a node could hold multiple notarization certificates for different blocks in the same slot, the entire safety argument would collapse.

-## 4. Conclusion
+### 3. The reasoning behind the code and what the whitepaper claims.

+The `CertificateNonEquivocation` property ensures that a validator's local `Pool` remains consistent and does not contain conflicting information.
+It prevents a situation where a node might certify two different blocks for the same purpose (e.g., notarization) in the same slot.

+The TLA+ code formalizes this rule precisely:
+1. It iterates through each `CorrectNode` `v` and each `slot`.
+2. It then considers every pair of certificates, `c1` and `c2`, from that validator's pool for that specific slot.
+3. The `=>` (implication) is key.
+The left-hand side checks if the two certificates are of the *same type* and if that type is one of the notarization-family certificates (`NotarizationCert`, `NotarFallbackCert`, `FastFinalizationCert`).
+4. If the left-hand side is true, the right-hand side asserts that the certificates *must* be for the same block (`c1.blockHash = c2.blockHash`).

+This logic correctly captures the "single certificate of each type" rule from Definition 13.
+The property is enforced operationally by the `CanStoreCertificate` predicate in `VoteStorage.tla`, which prevents a validator from storing a certificate that would violate this uniqueness constraint.
+This invariant then verifies that this enforcement is always successful and the property holds in every reachable state.

+The property correctly excludes `SkipCert` and `FinalizationCert` from the block hash check, as these certificate types are not associated with a specific block hash (their `blockHash` field is `NoBlock`).

+### 4. The conclusion of the audit.

-The TLA+ code `CertificateNonEquivocation` correctly and accurately represents the non-equivocation property for certificates as described in the Alpenglow whitepaper.
+The `CertificateNonEquivocation` TLA+ property is a **correct and accurate** formalization of the certificate uniqueness rule from Definition 13 of the Alpenglow whitepaper.
 It is a crucial safety property that prevents a validator from creating or accepting conflicting certificates, which is essential for the overall safety of the consensus protocol.
-The code aligns with Definition 13 and is a necessary condition for the safety lemmas (21, 24, 26) to hold.
+The audit finds no correctness issues with this code.

-## 5. Open Questions or Concerns
+### 5. Any open questions or concerns.

-*   The property is defined for `CorrectNodes`.
-This is appropriate for a safety property, as we are concerned with the behavior of non-faulty nodes.
-However, it's important to ensure that the overall system remains safe even when byzantine nodes equivocate.
-The safety proofs in the whitepaper (Section 2.9) seem to cover this, but it's worth keeping in mind.
-*   The property only covers `NotarizationCert`, `NotarFallbackCert`, and `FastFinalizationCert`.
-It does not cover `SkipCert` or `FinalizationCert`.
-This is because `SkipCert` and `FinalizationCert` do not have a `blockHash` associated with them (it's `NoBlock`).
-This is consistent with the whitepaper.
+None.

-## 6. Suggestions for Improvement
+### 6. Any suggestions for improvement.

-The code is clear and concise.
-No improvements are suggested.
+None.
+The property is well-defined and correctly implements the intended constraint.